0-complexity/www-greenitglobe/www.greenitglobe.com/content/job/career.md

 block1_image = "/images/offer.png"
-block1_header = "What does GIG have to offer?" block1_text = "We value talent, a can-do attitude and a pleasant work environment.
-We are building the first European billion dollar company with a vision towards IPO.
-You can participate." block1_link = "#"
+block1_header = "What does GIG have to offer?" block1_text = "We are GIG.
+It’s never just a job here.
+We thrive in a fast-paced, high-energy innovative environment with infinite and international career opportunities.
+Our passionate, creative people shape the future of technology." block1_link = "#"

 block2_image = "/images/apply.png"